naserahmadi/serenity_bot/README.md

 ![image](https://github.com/naserahmadi/serenity_bot/assets/45039751/0eaac3eb-78e5-453a-b7eb-9742bf557c4d)

-This repository contains the code for a therapist chatbot.
+This repository contains the code for **serenity bot**.
+Serenity is a therapist chatbot that helps customer in anger management, stress relief, etc.
 The chatbot was built based on ``streamlit`` and ``ollama``.
 For running the code:
 - Install required packages by running ``pip install -r requirements.txt``.
 - Install ``ollama`` on your machine: ``curl -fsSL https://ollama.com/install.sh | sh``
 - Pull the llm that you want to use as the base model.
 The model should be selected based on the machine that the code is running on.
 For example: ``ollama run command-r:35b-v0.1-fp16`` or ``ollama run llama3:70b``.
 You can easily change your llm in the chatbot ui.
+For adding a new base model, first pull the model from `ollama` and then change the model in the drop-down menu in streamlit.
 - Run the application: ``streamlit run app.py``.

 ## How chatbot manages history?